MaurizeDev/Python-CoinTossGame_and_probability-calculator/README.md

 ## Introduction
 This project simulates a theoretical scenario inspired by the stock market: Are successful investors like Warren Buffett and Ray Dalio exceptionally skilled, or could their success simply be a statistical outlier in a large population?

 In large populations, even highly improbable events become almost certain.
-The goal of this program is to simulate a tournament where millions of people toss coins, and we observe how many toss only heads, highlighting the inevitability of statistical outliers.
+The goal of this program is to simulate a tournament where millions of people toss coins, and we observe how many people toss only heads, highlighting the inevitability of statistical outliers.

 ## Concept
 The core idea is based on the statistical probability of a coin landing on heads or tails.
 If a large enough population participates in a coin toss tournament, it is statistically inevitable that some participants will always toss heads (or tails), despite the low probability of this event happening.
 Tossing "just" 7 times heads in a row for a single person is almost impossible with a probability of below 1%.
 And it decreases exponentially with every additional toss.
 20 times heads in a row has a 0.000095% chance (1 in 1 million).